§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-QRY-1-3] List Permissions execution

 return a list of found entries, or an empty list if nothing found.
-Ordered by last modified asc.
+Ordered by modified asc.

 § [MOD-PERM-QRY-2] Get Permission